Disenfranchised grief: Responses

 There are many models for dealing with grief.
 The Kübler-Ross model describes grieving in five steps or stages: denial, anger, bargaining, depression, and acceptance (Kübler-Ross, 1969).
 In other words, in order to begin grieving one must first endorse the loss, and then express emotion.
 The griever must then accept the loss and adjust to the change the death or loss caused in his or her life (Cordaro, 2012).
-Over the years, however, how grief is conceptualised has moved away from predictable stages that lead to 'recovery' or 'closure', towards an understanding of grief that addresses the complexity and diversity of the grieving experience (Australian Psychological Society, 2016).
+Over the years, however, how grief is conceptualized has moved away from predictable stages that lead to 'recovery' or 'closure', towards an understanding of grief that addresses the complexity and diversity of the grieving experience (Australian Psychological Society, 2016).
 Models such as Worden's tasks of grief (2008) and the dual-process model (Stroebe and Schutt, 1999) offer frameworks for dealing with grief in a way that enhances the self awareness of the grieving person (Australian Psychological Society, 2016).